Entanglement dynamics and performance of two-qubit gates for superconducting qubits under non-Markovian effects: Dynamics of entanglement during and after operation of a two-qubit gate

 \subsection{Heterogeneous environment}

-Next, heterogeneous environments, $s_1 \neq s_2$ are analyzed.
-We now assume that each qubit is sufficiently separated in space so that the heterogeneity arises.
-Although one could consider other heterogeneous environments by setting different values to other reservoir parameters than $s_j$ in Eq.~\eqref{eq:sdOhmic} (cf.~Ref.~\cite{WangPRA2019}), we here vary exclusively $s_j$ for simplicity.
+Next, heterogeneous environments, i.e., $s_1 \neq s_2$, are analyzed, which implies that each qubit is sufficiently separated in space.
+For simplicity, we only focus on different values for $s_j$ while in principle other parameters can be considered as well (cf.~Ref.~\cite{WangPRA2019}).

-Special focus is laid on the dynamics of the off-diagonal element $\rho_{23} (t)$ to illustrate the impact of the heterogeneity of the environment, and a more general discussion is given in Appendix~\ref{sec:appISWAPHetero}.
+Special interest is laid on the dynamics of the off-diagonal element $\rho_{23} (t)$ to illustrate the impact of the heterogeneity of the environment, and a more general discussion is given in Appendix~\ref{sec:appISWAPHetero}.
 Figure~\ref{fig:iSWAPHetero} shows the dynamics of $\rho_{23}(t)$ during and after the application of a \sqrtiswap{} gate.
 A homogeneous [$(s_1, s_2) = (1, 1)$] and a heterogeneous [$(s_1, s_2) = (1, 1/8)$] environment are considered.
 In an ideal case with an isolated system, the imaginary part reaches $0.5$ at the end of the gate operation (vertical dashed line in Fig.~\ref{fig:iSWAPHetero}) and remains at this value during the idling, while the real part is always zero.
-In the presence of the noise source, the imaginary part never reaches $0.5$ during the gate operation and begins to decay after switching off the qubit--qubit coupling.
-A main difference of the imaginary part between the homogeneous and heterogeneous environment is that in the homogeneous case, it always takes positive values, and its decay is monotonic, while it takes both positive and negative values, and damped oscillation is observed in the heterogeneous case.
+In the presence of noise, the imaginary part never reaches $0.5$ during the gate operation and begins to decay after switching off the qubit--qubit coupling.
+A main difference in the imaginary part between the homogeneous and heterogeneous environment is that in the homogeneous case, it always takes positive values, and its decay is monotonic, while it takes both positive and negative values, and damped oscillation is observed in the heterogeneous case.

 A clearer difference is seen in the real part of the matrix element: For the homogeneous environment, the value remains almost zero, while a significant growth is found in the heterogeneous environment during the application of the gate.
 Within the rotating frame with the effective Larmor frequencies $\tilde{\omega}_1^q$ and $\tilde{\omega}_2^{q}$, the Hamiltonian of the qubit--qubit coupling is expressed as